 Speak with clinicians who understand gender-affirming care.
 Appointments are available to support you with safe self-management, advice, and access to letters.

-A focused appointment to discuss self-managed hormone use, safety, dosing, and health concerns.
-Can also be used for advice following blood tests - results should be shared prior to booking this appointment.
+This can also be used for advice following blood tests.
+Results should be shared prior to booking this appointment.

-A full psychological assessment that if appropriate will result in a formal diagnosis of gender incongruence.
+A full psychological assessment that, if appropriate, will result in a formal diagnosis of gender incongruence.
 Includes a written summary.

-A short appointment and letter to support updating your gender marker with the passport office, or other services.
+A short appointment and letter to support updating your gender marker with the passport office or other services.
 Please note this is not the same as a gender recognition certificate (GRC).
 If you're looking for a GRC, please do reach out and we'll do our best to support you with information and resources.

-No you don't, Flexible Support focuses on harm reduction and informed consent.
-However, if you’d like a formal diagnosis report for future use (for example, for a surgery referral), you can book a Formal Diagnosis Appointment.
+No, you don’t.
+Flexible Support focuses on harm reduction and informed consent.
+However, if you’d like a formal diagnosis report for future use, for example for a surgery referral, you can book a Formal Diagnosis appointment.

-You can request private blood tests through our partnered provider.
+Yes you can request private blood tests through our partnered provider.
 Prices start from £54 (Full Blood Count) and vary depending on what is required.
 Your clinician can guide which panels are most suitable.

-You can of course book counselling and support sessions from £80.40 (25min) or £110.40 (50min), and you can choose the practitioner you’d like to work with.
+Yes. you can book counselling and support sessions from £80.40 (25min) or £110.40 (50min), and you can choose the practitioner you’d like to work with.

 We aim to review and approve registrations within 5 working days.
 If there are any delays, we’ll keep you updated via your email.